ritikapatel1410/Python_Libraries/Visualization_Libraries/Visualization_Libraries/Matplotlib_Barchart/README.md

 # Core Python Libraries

-This dir contain all code of matplotlib related to plot attribute
+This dir contain all code of matplotlib related to Barchart

-* draw single and multiple line
+* draw single and multiple values on same Barchart
-* draw line with different colour, lengends, style, width etc.
+* Barchart with different colour, lengends, width etc.
-* draw line in suplot